What you need to know

 Tee Pee Campground (approx. 10 minutes away)

-Camp Pet-O-Se-Ga, owned and operated by Camp Pet-O-Se-Ga is located about 30 minutes away in Alanson.
+Camp Pet-O-Se-Ga, owned by Emmet County and operated by the Emmet County Parks and Recreation Department (approx. 30 minutes away in Alanson)

 Burt Lake State Park (approx. 45 minutes)